-Chronic constriction of the sciatic nerve (the Bennett model), leads to a neuropathic pain state evidenced by marked cold allodynia (Walczak and Beaulieu, 2006).
+Chronic constriction of the sciatic nerve [the Bennett model (Bennett and Xie, 1988)] leads to a neuropathic pain state evidenced by marked cold allodynia (Walczak and Beaulieu, 2006).
 In this model.
-KLYP961 was equi-efficacious to, but more potent than, three clinically used agents, duloxetine, pregabalin and gabapentin.
-Consistent with its effects in the Bennett model, KLYP961 also attenuated tactile allodynia in the Chung model.
-The anti-allodynic efficacy of KLYP961 did not show tolerance as was the case with morphine.
+KLYP961 was equi-efficacious to, but more potent than, three clinically used agents, duloxetine, pregabalin, and gabapentin.
+Consistent with its effects in the Bennett model, KLYP961 also attenuated tactile allodynia in the Chung model (Kim and Chung, 1992).
+The antiallodynic efficacy of KLYP961 did not show tolerance as was the case with morphine.

-A comparison of potency of KLYP961 in various rodent assays reveals interesting features; the ED50 values (mg/kg) in endotoxin, formalin, the Bennett and the Chung models are: 1, 13, 25 and 29 mg/kg, respectively.
-Besides the shift in potency, the duration of action of KLYP961(30 mg/kg, po) was also different in these assays: plasma nitrates (~12 hr), formalin (~4 hr), Chung and Bennett (~60-90 min).
-The shift in potency/duration in pain models relative to "plasma nitrate" inhibition assay may reflect the necessity of near complete inhibition target mechanism for engendering efficacy in pain modality and/ or differential sites of action (eg., NOS inhibition in liver, spleen, lungs driving the inhibition of nitrate response vs. inhibition of NOS in pain pathways along the neuraxis, both central and peripheral).
-The limited brain penetration of KLYP961 and smaller volume of distribution in mice may also contribute to the dichotomy between plasma nitrate vs efficacy in pain models.
-Despite its limited CNS penetration, KLYP961 has demonstrable activity in neuropathic pain models, suggesting that a peripheral component in such models.
-The clinical utility of topically applied lidocaine, do attest to the role of peripheral mechanisms in human neuropathic pain states.
+A comparison of potency of KLYP961 in various rodent

+assays reveals interesting features; the ED50 values (mg/kg) in endotoxin, formalin, the Bennett model (Bennett and Xie, 1988), and the Chung model (Kim and Chung, 1992) are 1, 13, 25, and 29 mg/kg, respectively.
+In addition to the shift in potency, the duration of action of KLYP961(30 mg/kg p.o.) was different in these assays: plasma nitrates (~12 h), formalin (\sim 4 h), and Chung and Bennett (\sim 60-90 min) models.
+The shift in potency/duration in pain models relative to "plasma nitrate" inhibition assay may reflect the necessity of near-complete inhibition target mechanism for engendering efficacy in pain modality and/or differential sites of action (e.g., NOS inhibition in liver, spleen, and lungs driving the inhibition of nitrate response versus inhibition of NOS in pain pathways along the neuraxis, both central and peripheral).
+The limited brain penetration of KLYP961 and smaller volume of distribution in mice may also contribute to the dichotomy between plasma nitrate versus efficacy in pain models.
+Despite its limited central nervous system penetration, KLYP961 has demonstrable activity in neuropathic pain models, suggesting a peripheral component in such models.
+The clinical utility of topically applied lidocaine attests to the role of peripheral mechanisms in human neuropathic pain states.

-KLYP961 demonstrated anti-inflammatory activity in intraplantar carrageenin and intraperitoneal PBQ models with potency and efficacy comparable to that of celecoxib.
-The precise role and contribution of NO in the above acute inflammation models are unknown and the shift in potency for KLYP961 in these acute inflammation models relative its profile in nociception assays summarized above may reflect relative contributions of NO in such models.
+KLYP961 demonstrated anti-inflammatory activity in intraplantar carrageenin and intraperitoneal PBQ models with potency and efficacy comparable with that of celecoxib.
+The precise role and contribution of NO in the above acute inflammation models are unknown, and the shift in potency for KLYP961 in these acute inflammation models relative to its profile in nociception assays summarized above may reflect relative contributions of NO in such models.

-Given the greater translational relevance of primate biology to humans, and in light of similarities between primate and human "challenge" pain models (Petersen and Rowbotham, 1999), we sought to examine the profile of KLYP961 in a capsaicin-induced thermal hyperalgesia model in rhesus non-human primates, a model that is sensitive to opioid and NMDA modulation (Butelman et al., 2003).
+Given the greater translational relevance of primate biology to humans, and in light of similarities between primate and human "challenge" pain models (Petersen and Rowbotham, 1999), we sought to examine the profile of KLYP961 in a capsaicin-induced thermal hyperalgesia model in rhesus nonhuman primates, a model that is sensitive to opioid and N-methyl-D-aspartate modulation (Butelman et al., 2003).
 The effects of MK-801 in the present study replicate earlier findings.
-The model is also sensitive to intervention by gabapentin with greater efficacy with repeated administration vs single pre-treatment, perhaps reflecting its seen pharmacokinetics.
-Qualitatively, gabapentin-treated animals showed a distinct time course of thermal allodynia relative to vehicle-treated animals in that later group experienced detectable allodynia only at the 1 hr time point with a relative lack of allodynia at all other time points.
-The time course profile of gabapentin indicates that it did not abrogate the development of thermal allodynia, but rather delayed the onset and markedly enhanced the recovery.
+The model is also sensitive to intervention by gabapentin with greater efficacy seen with repeated administration versus single pretreatment, perhaps reflecting its pharmacokinetics.
+Qualitatively, gabapentin-treated animals showed a distinct time course of thermal allodynia relative to vehicletreated animals in that later group, experiencing detectable allodynia only at the 1-h time point with a relative lack of allodynia at all other time points.
+The time-course profile of gabapentin indicates that it did not abrogate the development of thermal allodynia, but rather delayed the onset and markedly enhanced the recovery.
 A similar profile was seen for KLYP961; administration to animals with established allodynia resulted in significant enhancement in recovery.
-These results, in toto, suggest that KLYP961 is "antihyperalgesic" as opposed to "analgesic", as exemplified by opiate agonist-induced abrogation of allodynia in this model (Butelman et al., 2003).
+These results suggest that KLYP961 is "antihyperalgesic" as opposed to "analgesic," as exemplified by opiate agonist-induced abrogation of allodynia in this model (Butelman et al., 2003).